eSolutionsTech/kubesol/docs/cluster/etcd-rejoin.md

 # etcd rejoin

-If the etcd database gets corrupted on one controller node (for example by an unclean shutdown) but the other two controllers are running ok, you can *reset* the darabase on the failing controller.
+If the etcd database gets corrupted on one controller node (for example by an unclean shutdown) but the other two controllers are running ok, you can *reset* the database on the failing controller.
 This is easier than the etcd backup-restore procedure.

 ## Detect the problem